 In August 2015, the Company reduced the size of each of the Ashby, Bellview, Columbia, East Walker, Fri Gold and Horsethief properties and dropped the Hot Pot property.
+In March 2016, the Company reduced the size of the Bellview property.

-An extensive data set provided to the Company documents the evaluation, geological work, permitting and drilling that has been carried out on these properties by both Bridgeport and Fronteer.
-The following section describes each property and summarizes exploration results to date:
+An extensive data set provided to the Company documents the evaluation, geological work, permitting and drilling that has been carried out on these properties by previous owners such as Bridgeport Gold Inc. and Fronteer Development Group Inc. The following section describes each property and summarizes exploration results to date: